gwen-interpreter/gwen/README.md

 Evaluation Engines
 ------------------

-Gwen uses evaluation engines to map incoming steps to functions and operations on target systems.
+Gwen uses evaluation engines to map plain text specifications to functions and operations on target systems.
 Automation is achieved by:

 - Creating conditions (_Givens_)
 - Performing actions (_Whens_)